kiraio-moe/Arknights-Base/README.md

-# Arknights Resources
+# Arknights Game Resources

+[Last updated on v24.2.21]

 ## Overview

 This repository contains [Arknights](https://arknights.global "Arknights") game assets such as character [spine](http://en.esotericsoftware.com/ "Spine 2D") + Spine project, UI, etc. that usable to be used in many ways.

-For the time being, I will only collecting character texture and spine data.
-Merging the base texture with alpha texture and making the Spine project will be added in the future.

-[Last updated on Arknights v14.0.01]

 Checkout my other project on collecting [Blue Archive](https://bluearchive.nexon.com/home "Visit Blue Archive official website") game assets: [Schale-Archive](https://github.com/kiraio-moe/Schale-Archive "Schale-Archive")

 ## How to Properly Import Character to Spine Editor

-- First, you **must** have Spine Editor v3.8.x because Arknights character spine is produced in Spine Editor v.3.8.99.
+- First, you **must** have Spine Editor v3.8.x because Arknights characters spine is produced in Spine Editor v.3.8.99.
 - Create a new project.
 - Delete the default skeleton in `Hierarchy` on the right.
 - Click Spine logo on top left, then select `Import Data`.